Frank-Mayer/yab/DOCS.md

 ## Lua API Functions

 **selene_os_type**

 Returns the operating system type.

-Parameters

-None
+Parameters: None

-Returns

-"windows" or "unix" on the respective system.
+Returns: "windows" or "unix" on the respective system.

 **selene_args**

 Returns the command line arguments passed to the program.

-Parameters

-None
+Parameters: None

-Returns

-A table containing the command line arguments.
+Returns: A table containing the command line arguments.

-nd line arguments.